Maximinodotpy/articles/040 - Line Chart with Svelte/_blog/article.md

 let weatherDataPromise = getWeatherData()
 ```

-Lastly we use sveltes await block to wait for the promise to resolve.
+Lastly, we use the svelte await block to wait for the promise to resolve.
 We then pass the data to our LineDiagram Component.

 ```svelte
 <div class="container">